truenas/documentation/content/TruenasApps/EnterpriseApps/MinIO/_index.md

 {{< expand "Adding Enterprise Train Apps" "v" >}}
 {{< include file="/static/includes/AddMinioEnterpriseTrain.md" >}}
 {{< /expand >}}

-## First Steps
+## Before You Begin
 If your system has active sharing configurations (SMB, NFS, iSCSI), disable them in **System > Services** before adding and configuring the MinIO application.
 Start any sharing services after MinIO completes the installation and starts.

 ## Installing MinIO Enterprise
 {{< hint info >}}
-This basic procedure covers the required MinIO Enterprise app settings.
+This basic procedure covers the required MinIO enterprise app settings.
 It does not provide instructions for optional settings.
 {{< /hint >}}